|Overall Rating||Pretty Good|

 Jumps: The pop off the tail has an easy snap but not usually that springy snap that you expect from Burton’s directional camber boards.

-So overall it’s unique design and flex could appeal to some that like a surfy ride for groomers and powder but for most you might enjoy the traditional flex and shape of the Dump Truck or Skeleton key better.
-Still we liked the ride and would of liked to spend more time on it.
+So overall it’s unique design and flex could appeal to some that like a surfy ride for groomers and powder but for most, you might enjoy the traditional flex and shape of the Dump Truck or Skeleton key better.
+Still, we liked the ride and would have liked to spend more time on it.

 Burton Working Stiff Specs